medgent/medgent/README.md

 ---

-> ⚕️ **Medical Disclaimer:** Medgent is a wellness assistant only — NOT a substitute for professional medical advice.
-Never diagnoses.
-Always consult your doctor before changing medications, diet, or exercise.
+> ⚕️ **Medical Disclaimer — Please Read :** Medgent is a wellness assistant only.
+It is NOT a substitute for professional medical advice, diagnosis, or treatment.
+Always consult a qualified healthcare provider before making changes to medications, diet, or exercise routines.
+Medgent never diagnoses conditions.
+All responses include a reminder to consult your doctor for medical decisions.
 In emergencies call 112 / 911 or [your country's emergency number](https://en.wikipedia.org/wiki/List_of_emergency_telephone_numbers).
+>
+> By using Medgent, you acknowledge it is a personal wellness tool for informational purposes only.

 ---